DDHarry/Erlang_Quick_guide_and_Training/README.md

 ## 1. Erlang in short

 Erlang is a  concurrent and functional programming language whose development favors practicability over purity.
 It is production oriented.
-Thanks to its concurrency characteristics, Erlang also benefits from these interesting properties:
+Along with its concurrency characteristics, Erlang also benefits from these interesting properties:

-  - **scalability**; because concurrency relies onto small, independant programs;
+  - **scalability**; because concurrency relies onto small, independant programs, easy to scale up;

   - **fault-tolerance**; it was specifically built to protect against faillures;

-  - **soft real-time**; thanks to an efficient usage of any multi-cores, multi-processors architecture;
+  - **soft real-time**; no degradation under heavy loads thanks to a predictable response time and latency;

-  - **distributed**; another Erlang's strength, it can manage millions of processes efficiently.
-Actually, the more processes, the more performant it becomes.
+  - **distributed**; able to manage millions of processes efficiently by taking the best ofthanks to an efficient use of any multi-cores, multi-processors architecture.

 The syntax of Erlang share this same philosophy, lean, efficient, straightforward and delicious.